Castle Medical Practice27 Castle StreetLuton, LU1 3AGTel: 01582 729242

 If you wish to make enquiries about administration or non-medical aspects of your health or treatment, our reception staff or Practice Manager will be able to help you.

 Members of the team are responsible for dealing with different conditions and treatments as shown below:

-Can deal with Earaches, sore throats chest infections, cystitis, urine infection, diarrhoea and vomiting, vaginal discharge, eye infections, family planning and contraception services, sinusitis, cough, hay fever, nose bleeds, rashes, eczema, ingrowing toenails, mouth problems, boils, indigestion, constipation, worms, minor injuries.
+Our Minor Illness Nurses deal with Earaches, sore throats chest infections, cystitis, urine infection, diarrhoea and vomiting, vaginal discharge, eye infections, sinusitis, cough, hay fever, nose bleeds, rashes, eczema, ingrowing toenails, mouth problems, boils, indigestion, constipation, worms, minor injuries.

 Please complete travel form and hand into reception or email to firstname.lastname@example.org and you will be contacted with an appointment or advised if any action is needed.

 If you require travel immunisations, including advice on what may be needed, some larger pharmacies offer travel clinic services.
 Please check individual stores for further details.

 There is further information about countries and vaccinations required on the links below

 Travelling in Europe

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view)